The Scientists: 2006–present: reformation

 In May 2006, the Scientists (with a line-up of Thewlis, Salmon, Sujdovic and Chock) were invited by Mudhoney to play at the All Tomorrow's Parties festival in the UK.
 They also supported Mudhoney at a performance at Shepherd's Bush Empire in London on 11 May 2006.
 In 2007, a live recording of that performance, Sedition, was released on the ATP Recordings label.
 The same lineup played in London in April 2007 and at the ATP festival the same month.
 In February 2008, they supported Sonic Youth for their Australian Daydream Nation shows, performing the mini album Blood Red River in its entirety as part of the ATP-curated Don't Look Back series.

 In September 2010, the group played their first ever U.S. show at the ATP New York music festival in Monticello, where they performed Blood Red River in its entirety.

 In 2018 and 2019 the Scientists (with a line-up of Salmon, Cowie (née Chock), Sujdovic and Thewlis) toured in Europe and North America, and said that they would soon release a new recording.

 In April 2021, the band confirmed the release of a new studio album titled Negativity scheduled for June 2021 and released single "Outsiders".
 "I Wasn't Good at Picking Friends" was released in May 2021.

-The 2021 line-up features singer-guitarist Kim Salmon, lead guitarist Tony Thewlis, drummer Leanne Cowie and bassist Boris Sujdovic.
+The current line-up featured singer-guitarist Kim Salmon, lead guitarist Tony Thewlis, drummer Leanne Cowie and bassist Boris Sujdovic.
+They toured Australia in 2022 promoting "Negativity", and in 2023 in UK, Spain and Italy.

+Leanne Cowie died on 20 March 2025.